Climate Matters

 There are several different types of drought, characterized by a deficit of precipitation (meteorological), soil moisture (agricultural), or runoff (hydrological).

 Warming air increases the potential evaporation from the land and transpiration from plants.
-This process increases the water available for precipitation in some areas but contributes to drying in other areas — such as the southwestern U.S.
+This process increases the water available for precipitation in some areas but contributes to drying in other areas.
+Many, but not all, regions of the world have seen an increase in drought.
+But in many parts of the world, trends in droughts are unclear.
+In these regions, scientists have low confidence in the ability to tie changes in droughts to human-caused climate change.

 As the climate continues to warm, the western U.S. also faces increasing risks of hydrological drought due to declining snowpack and earlier spring melt.